rust-gamedev/rust-gamedev.github.io/README.md

 * At the end of the month, the draft is reviewed as a whole and polished if needed.
-* On the first working day of the next month, the final PR (that removes `draft = true` from the post's front matter and updates the date) is sent.
+* On the first working day of the next month, the final PR (that removes `draft = true` from the post's front matter and adds the date) is sent.
 * The link to the newsletter is shared on social networks, etc.
 * A small PR that adds links to Reddit, Twitter, etc discussions (see the comment at the bottom of the draft) is made.